Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Experimental evaluation

 \textbf{Dataset bias in re-ID.} To demonstrate the influence of the dataset bias, we report the results of the supervised learning method and the direct transfer method in Table \ref{table:baselines}.
 The supervised learning method is trained and tested on the same domain, which defines the upper bound of our system.
 In the direct transfer, we train a re-ID model on the source domain and directly deploy the resulting model on the target domain without any domain adaptation technique.
 We clearly observe a large performance drop when directly using a source-trained model on the target domain.
 For example, the IDE+ model trained and tested on Market achieves a rank-1 accuracy of $85.1\%$, but drops to $48.1\%$ when trained on Duke and tested on Market.
 A similar drop can be observed when Duke is used as the target domain, which is consistent with the experiment reported in \cite{fan17unsupervised}.
 The reason behind the performance drop is the large difference between data distributions in different domains.

-\textbf{Effectiveness of the ``learning via translation'' baseline.} In the baseline domain adaptation approach (Section \ref{sec:introduction} ), we first translate the labeled images from the source domain to the target domain and then use the translated images to train re-ID models.
-Note that this process does not involve any identity-preserving technique.
-In our baseline, we adopt CycleGAN for source-target image translation and report the results in Table \ref{table:baselines}.
+\textbf{Effectiveness of the ``learning via translation'' baseline.} We use CycleGAN as the baseline for source-target image translation.
+It is worth noting that CycleGAN does not involve any identity-preserving technique.
 As shown in Table \ref{table:baselines}, the baseline effectively improves over the direct transfer method on the target dataset.
 For example, comparing with the direct transfer, the CycleGAN baseline gains $+3.5\%$ improvement in rank-1 accuracy on Market.

-When tested on Duke, the performance gain of CycleGAN is +1.8\% and +0.4\% in rank-1 accuracy and mAP, respectively.
-Moreover, when we adopt the identity loss in CycleGAN, we observe some further improvement.
-When tested on Duke and Market, the performance gain brought by adding the identity loss is +2.3\% and +1.4\%, respectively.
-We speculate that the identity loss constrains the mapping functions, such that some original semantics are preserved in the translated images.
-To some extent, the effectiveness of the identity loss suggests the necessity of preserving image content.
-Overall, considering the results of the baselines using CycleGAN and CycleGAN+identity loss, we conclude that the ``learning via translation'' baseline is effective in domain adaptation.
-However, comparing with the proposed method, its effectiveness is limited without learning the identity-preserving property.
+Moreover, when we adopt the inside-domain identity loss in CycleGAN, we observe some further improvement.
+When tested on Duke and Market, the rank-1 accuracy gains brought by adding the identity loss are +2.3\% and +1.4\%, respectively.
+We speculate that the inside-domain identity loss constrains the mapping functions, such that some original semantics are preserved in the translated images.
+To some extent, the effectiveness of the inside-domain identity loss suggests the necessity of preserving image content.
+Overall, considering the results of the baselines using CycleGAN and CycleGAN + inside-domain identity loss, we conclude that the ``learning via translation'' baseline is effective in domain adaptation.
+However, comparing with SPGAN and eSPGAN, its effectiveness is limited without learning the identity-preserving property.

+\textbf{Style change.} Our methods perform distribution alignment in raw pixel space - translating source data to the ``style” of a target domain.
+The ``style” change is complex and abstract; it involves many various factors.
+For example, from the visual examples in Fig. \ref{samples} and Fig. \ref{fig:sample_images}, we observe that resolution, illumination, color, and background are changed, as well as other changes that are harder to describe.

+We provide a quantitative analysis of changes in two example visual factors: illumination and color.
+In Fig. \ref{fig:lab}, we visualize channel-wise histograms of translation examples in the LAB color space.
+We choose the LAB color space because it relates closely to how human vision works \cite{palacio2018deep}.
+We observe all methods introduce a distribution shift of the ``L” channel (the distribution moves towards left), making more areas of image dark.
+Moreover, all the compared methods introduce the distribution shifts in ``A” and ``B” channels, too.
+These shifts correspond to the color composition changes.
+For example, CycleGAN introduces the largest distribution shifts in channels ``A” and ``B”; it changes the color from blue to red.
+The histogram shifts in the LAB space demonstrate that both illumination and color composition are the changed factors introduced by image translation.